-Few things are more frustrating than turning the key on your boat, only to hear nothing—or maybe just a feeble click.
-If your battery is good, but the engine still won’t turn over?
-Don’t panic.
+Few things are more frustrating than turning the key on your boat engine, only to hear nothing—or maybe just a feeble click.
+If your boat motor won’t turn over, even though your battery seems good, don’t panic.
 There are several possible culprits, and most can be diagnosed and even fixed without having to call for help.

-If troubleshooting doesn’t get you back underway, and you’re a Sea Tow® member, call your local Captain to for assistance.
+If troubleshooting doesn’t get you back underway, and you’re a Sea Tow® member, call your local Captain for assistance with a boat engine that won’t start.

 The Most Common Reason for Boat Engines Not Turning Over

 A boat engine may fail to turn over despite a good battery because of corroded or loose connections.
-Dirty or improperly tightened battery terminals reduce voltage and prevent the starter from working.
-Damaged or frayed battery cables are not only a safety hazard, but can add resistance, causing similar issues.
+Dirty battery terminals reduce voltage.
+Improperly tightened terminals also reduce voltage.
+This prevents the engine crank from working properly..
+Damaged or frayed fuel hoses or battery cables are not only a safety hazard, but can add resistance, causing similar issues.
 Ensuring you have corrosion-free, secure terminals and a clean ground connection often resolves the problem without replacing expensive parts.

-If this check doesn’t resolve the starting problem for your boat, it may be time to do deeper troubleshooting and diagnostics.
+If this check doesn’t resolve the starting problem for your marine engine, it may be time to do deeper troubleshooting and diagnostics.

 Confirm the Battery Is Actually Good